Chaitanya-cpc/bouncing-simulation/README.md

 ## Usage

-- The animation starts automatically when the page loads
-- Click the gear icon in the top-right corner to open the settings panel
-- Customize colors using the color pickers or by entering hex codes
-- Adjust ball speed with the slider
-- Change text by typing in the input fields
-- Click the icon in the top-left corner to view the event logger
+- Click "Start Game" to play the paddle game
-- Monitor system resources with the stats panel at the top of the screen
+- Move your mouse to control the paddle
+- Open the settings panel (gear icon) to customize text, colors, and ball speed
 - All changes are applied in real-time
 - Settings are automatically saved to localStorage
-- Use browser zoom (Cmd/Ctrl + +/-) without resetting the animation
+- Use browser zoom (Cmd/Ctrl + +/-) without resetting the game

 ## Deployment